cph-cachet/carp.sensing-flutter/packages/carp_health_package/README.md

   ...
 `````

-In general, you need to follow the setup guides in the [health](https://pub.dev/packages/health#setup) plugin.
+Then, follow the setup guides in the [health](https://pub.dev/packages/health#setup) plugin.

 ### Android Integration